-Bertrand du Guesclin-24 May 1355
+Bertrand du Guesclin-17 May 1355

 Across the street from the Prince’s house in La Reole, Bertrand du Guesclin yawned noisily.
 He rolled over and surveyed his surroundings: the dirty bedroom and unmade bed of a tawdry inn.
 He glanced at the primitive sideboard complete with a pink earthenware jug and bowl, both chipped and matching the chamber pot under his bed.

-He had spent two days watching the Prince’s house.
-At first he assumed that the Prince would be there, but he had discovered from the local butcher that the only occupant was ‘une jolie fille’.
+He had spent two days watching the two houses.
+At first, he assumed that the Prince would be in residence at one or the other, but discovered there was no-one in residence at the Chateau.
+On his return to La Reole he had advice from the local butcher that the only occupant of the town house was ‘une jolie fille’.
 Du Guesclin was not sure that at the age of twenty-seven, Joan still qualified as a ‘fille’.

 He discovered that although the house was not fortified, it was well-guarded.
 He would make no attempt to test out the security.
 Any desire to thrust himself upon Joan was dismissed; for now, his interest lay in finding the Prince.
 He was confident that he would find the Prince here, but as the days passed into a week he felt a twinge of anxiety; his whole plan depended on following the Prince to his ultimate destination.